martyn-hash/The-link/refactor_storage.md

    - Restart the test from the beginning
 3. Always check these notes before starting any browser testing session

+**Magic Link Testing Approach:**
+- Since we cannot access emails during testing, verify magic links by:
+  1. Checking database for magic link token creation
+  2. Extracting the token/code directly from the database
+  3. Verifying token expiry and usage tracking
+- For normal authentication testing, always use password-based login with the credentials above

 ## Progress Tracking

 ### Stage 0: Foundation (✅ COMPLETED)